There were several changes to the Employment Tribunal processes in 2013, which we’ve highlighted here.

 The current and new service will be independent, as ACAS are not part of the Employment Tribunal Service.
 The service doesn’t delay the tribunal process, nor can it be used as evidence at a tribunal hearing, as it’s completely confidential.

-The Early Conciliation Support Officers make initial contact with people making a claim and gather information that is then passed onto ACAS conciliators.
-A study into these Officers in 3 regional offices found that:
+The Early Conciliation Support Officers make initial contact with people making a claim and gather information that’s then passed onto ACAS conciliators.
+A study into these Officers in three regional offices found that: